Innoble/playground-zfwor1v3/statement.md

 I use them as follows:

 + Slow BFS with classes (pathnodes) to run only once, on move turn.
 I create the first layer of nodes in my search tree this way.
 I kept this with classes because it was easier and because changing it wouldnt help me.
 It needed to be different, because I needed to backtrack through the nodes to generate the movement list (strings to output).
 + Fast (non-greedy) BFS for the first move layer of my push turn.
 I cache all possible outcomes with the maximum amount of items gathered.
-Basically you get one move per reachable tile this way, usually many.
+Basically you get one move per reachable tile this way.
 This BFS is classless, using only with integer arrays.
 + Even faster greedy BFS.
 This assumes a player will get the closest items first and then the rest.
 In 99% of cases this will net the same result as the above version.
 I used this for the deeper search layers.

 I will explain the second version in a separate article because it is much more general, being usable for different multi's and contests.